 Most fitness programs are based on strength, cardio, flexibility, or a combination.
-But there is an element that can be missing, arguably the most important element: Movement–not the technical action of performing an exercise, but movement in the form of dynamic agility and full range of motion.
+But there is an element that can be missing.
+This missing element is critical: Movement--not only the technical action of an exercise but movement in the form of dynamic agility and a full range of motion.

 Let movement be your foundation